Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 with DS18B20 sensors.
 Moreover, type K thermocouples were used

-with the MAX31850 Adafruit 1727 interface, measuring -200°C to 1260°C.
+with the MAX31850 Adafruit 1727 interface, measuring temperatures

+ranging from -200°C to 1260°C.

-The kernel auto-discovers 1-Wire temperature sensors at startup.
+The Linux kernel auto-discovers 1-Wire temperature sensors at startup.

 Various sensors can be used on the same bus.
 This script logs